PaciorekJ/FitnessBytes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-FitnessBytes is a full stack social media platform dedicated to fitness enthusiasts.
-This project stems from my personal passion for bodybuilding and fitness, which has been a significant part of my life since I was 13 years old.
-The goal of FitnessBytes is to create a space where users can connect, share their fitness journeys, and support each other in achieving their fitness goals.
+FitnessBytes is a full-stack social media platform dedicated to fitness enthusiasts.
+This project stems from my passion for bodybuilding and fitness, which has been a significant part of my life since I was 13.
+FitnessBytes aims to create a space where users can connect, share their fitness journeys, and support each other in achieving their fitness goals.
 The platform is designed to be a comprehensive tool for anyone serious about fitness, offering features such as user management, messaging, and post creation with multimedia support.

-Developing FitnessBytes involved applying extensive technical knowledge and a comprehensive understanding of full stack development.
-The project utilizes a range of modern technologies to provide a seamless user experience and robust functionality.
+Developing FitnessBytes involved applying extensive technical knowledge and a comprehensive understanding of full-stack development.
+The project utilizes various modern technologies to provide a seamless user experience and robust functionality.
 This endeavor highlights a commitment to both coding and fitness, aiming to create a complex, user-friendly application tailored to the needs of the fitness community.

 <p align="right">
   <a href="#readme-top">